The David Ulrich HR model is used by big, customer-focused companies around the world to improve efficiency and efficacy in their HR departments.

 - Create a high-functioning and unified team structure

-- Define each and every role in the department
+- Define every role in the department

 - Ensure the company is performing to its best and operating competitively

-- Measure performance in order to consistently do better
+- Measure performance to consistently do better

 The model was particularly revolutionary at the time as it put talent sourcing and future-thinking firmly on the radar, and showed them to be as significant as the more traditional HR roles of employee assistance and administrative tasks.